-Spring/Summer is here, and picnic season has officially started!
-One of my favorite picnic foods is my very simple and affordable “tuna salad”- This can be eaten as a salad, a sandwich, panini or right out of the mixing bowl!
+From the author, David Sterkel: One of my favorite picnic foods is my very simple and affordable “chickpea tuna salad.”
+This can be eaten as a salad, a sandwich, panini, or right out of the mixing bowl.
 This recipe keeps quite well for several days, so make a large batch and eat away!

-Start by draining the chickpeas and adding to a food processor.
-Wiz the beans for 1-2 seconds and repeat until the beans are broken up (do not cream or mash, just break them up)- this should take no more than 6-8 seconds.
+Start by draining the chickpeas and adding to a food processor (you can also break them up by hand with a fork).
+Wiz the beans for 1-2 seconds and repeat until the beans are broken up (do not cream or mash, just break them up).
+This should take no more than 6-8 seconds in the food processor.
 Move to a large mixing bowl.

 Dice the celery with the leafy tops, add to the mixture.
 Chop the green onions and pickles and add.
 Now, slowly combine the rest of the ingredients to taste.
 Some will like more “mayo” some will like less.
 I like less with extra mustard!

 Once the “tuna” is done, chill it for an hour.
-I served mine over ciabatta roll, tomatoes, and avocados.
-I sprinkled some diced jalapeno for a little kick!
+I like to serve mine over a ciabatta roll with tomatoes, and avocados.
+I also usually sprinkle some diced jalapeno for a little kick!